 Mr. Chairman, I am not suggesting that the Extradition Treaty now before us needs that amount of the committee's time or is it necessarily as controversial.
-However, I do believe that before deciding whether to give our advice and consent to this new treaty, and under what conditions, we need to fully understand the changes that are being proposed to the existing extradition frame-
+However, I do believe that before deciding whether to give our advice and consent to this new treaty, and under what conditions, we need to fully understand the changes that are being proposed to the existing extradition framework.

 In addition to our public panel, I believe is was extremely wise of you to invite the administration witnesses-and I thank you for doing that-back to testify again after the public panel, so that they will have an opportunity to comment on their testimony.
-I believe there are a number of very important questions raised by the or political opinions, or that if surrendered, that individual would be prejudiced at trial or punished because of those reasons.
-This provision also provides for judicial review of these questions, a provision unique to our bilateral extradition treaties.
-I recognize that it is unique proviso-but there were unique reasons for its inclusion twenty years ago.
+I believe there are a number of very important questions raised by the pending treaty.